 Beyond these product candidates, we continue to evaluate opportunities to expand our pipeline.
 We believe our team and capabilities position us to be a leader in developing novel therapies targeting solid tumors.
-Collectively, our management team has experience identifying and characterizing the mechanisms that drive cancer initiation and subsequent relapse in various cancer indications and who have been associated with the development of products such as Kisqali (ribociclib), Arimidex (anastrozole), and Afinitor (everolimus) to treat such cancers.
-We retain full worldwide development and commercialization rights to certain CTIM-76 patents in the field of bispecific antibodies and we retain worldwide development and commercialization rights for ONA-XR outside of Greater China.
+We retain full worldwide development and commercialization rights to certain CTIM-76 patents in the field of bispecific antibodies.